 Water revenue is recorded when earned.
-Customers are billed twice a year.
+Customers are billed quarterly.
 The estimated value of services provided, but unbilled at year-end has been included in the accompanying financial statements.

 H. CAPITAL ASSETS AND DEPRECIATION

 Capital assets are reported in the Government-Wide Statement of Net Position.